Bumble Boost Settlement Scam: Yes or No?

 If you are – or have been – a user of the Bumble dating app, you could receive $129 from a $22.5 million class-action settlement regarding auto-renewal claims.
 There are a few conditions (listed below), but first, we need to address the scam-related question.

 The Bumble Boost settlement is real.
+We are not talking about romance scams, we are talking about privacy.
 Let’s take a closer look and see if you qualify and where to apply.

 Who Is Eligible For The Bumble Boost Settlement?